frconor-ebook/meditations/_posts/2025-05-08-our-lady-of-peace.md

 Our Lord stood up in the boat in the midst of this great storm and spoke to the elements who had become like children, a bit too noisy at play: "Peace!
 Be still!"
 (Mark 37-41).

-"O Divine Master, grant that I may not so much seek\
+O Divine Master, grant that I may not so much seek\
 To be consoled as to console;\
 To be understood as to understand;\
 To be loved as to love.